rodrigowerberich/brion_pipelines/components/log_message_organizer/docs/organizing.md

     - organize_by_id.cc

+## Spliting the messages by pipeline

+They are separated into different maps based on the pipeline id.

 ## Possible types of ids and references

 At first glance you could imagine that the pipeline log could be represented as a chain of elements that end at one element that points at -1.
 But when you take into account the possible types of error that can exist it becomes a bit more complex.
 You could have:
 - Multiple messages with the same id
-- Messages that point to themselvels
+- Messages that point to themselves
 - Messages that point to an id that does not exist

 To better undersdand the implications of this lets take a look at the possible configuration a list can have, let's consider that elements that point to an invalid id and elements that point to nothing are the same.